UmeanNever/NovelSum/README.md

 - 📖 **Paper**: [Measuring Data Diversity for Instruction Tuning: A Systematic Analysis and A Reliable Metric](https://arxiv.org/abs/2502.17184) .
 Accepted to **ACL 2025** (Main Conference). 🎉
 - 🛠️ **Code**: Available in this repository.
-- 📀 **Data**: We release both the instruction-tuning dataset curated by NovelSelect and the full source dataset used in our study; see the [Dataset](#-dataset) section below for details.
+- 📀 **Data**: We release both the instruction-tuning dataset curated by NovelSelect and the full source dataset of 396K samples used in our study; see the [Dataset](#-dataset) section below for details.

 **Our codebase supports the following functionalities:**
 - **Dataset Diversity Measurement (NovelSum)**:
   Measures dataset diversity using our NovelSum metric, which exhibits a 0.97 correlation with the performance of instruction-tuned models.
 While our experiments focus on general instruction-tuning datasets, NovelSum is broadly applicable to textual datasets across various tasks.
 See Section 3 and 7 of our paper for more information.
+To quickly get started, follow the instructions [below](#compute-the-novelsum-of-a-dataset).
 - **Data Selection with Optimized Diversity (NovelSelect)**:
-  Selects a diverse subset from a source dataset under a given data budget using our NovelSelect strategy, which outperforms other diversity-oriented data selection strategy.
+  Selects a diverse subset from a source dataset under a given data budget using our NovelSelect strategy, which outperforms other diversity-oriented data selection strategies.
 Notably, NovelSelect can seamlessly integrate with quality-based data selection methods.
-See Section 6 of our paper for more information.
+See Section 6 of our paper for more details.
+To quickly get started, follow the instructions [below](#use-novelselect-for-data-selection).

-For more information and a detailed introduction to NovelSum and NovelSelect, please refer to our paper.
+For a detailed introduction to NovelSum and NovelSelect, please refer to our paper.

 <p align="center">
   <img src="/assets/Scatter_NovelSum.png" alt="Scatter plot" width="500"/>